-It’s no wonder that students are often confused about which path to take, which makes it harder to realistically prepare for that dream job at a major studio.
+Specialist or generalist?
+Read enough interviews with pro artists or studio recruiters and you’ll often see opposite opinions on which kind of hire is more valued by the VFX and games industries.
+It’s no wonder that students can become confused about which path to take, which makes it harder to realistically prepare for that dream job at a major studio.
 It’s easy to fall into the trap of misunderstanding these commonly used terms.

-On the other extreme, many students think a generalist is someone who is good at a wide range of skills.
-This is supported by the fact that the vast majority of film and game courses at technical colleges and universities take a generalist approach to teaching, spending most of their curriculum time introducing students to the different parts of the industry before letting them specialise in their final months.
+On the other end, many students think a generalist is someone who is good at a wide range of skills.
+This is supported by the fact that the vast majority of film and game courses at technical colleges and universities take a generalist approach to teaching, spending most of their curriculum time introducing students to the different parts of the industry before letting them specialize in their final months.

-The most useful thing about a generalist is their understanding of the entire VFX pipeline.
+The most useful thing about a generalist is their understanding of the entire VFX pipeline. -Subi Asif

-“When working alone we don’t often consider anyone else ever using our files, because we’re not passing them onto others to work with.
+“When working alone we don’t often consider anyone else ever using our files because we’re not passing them onto others to work with.
 We’re in our own bubble,” said Subi.

 “Familiarising yourself with a department you know your work will go through is a great asset as, for example, the compositing department will love you if you can get them clean exports of your FX work.”

-“We know some studios who want their modelers to be animators too, and their FX specialists to be able to do lighting,” says Jeff Pepper, former Lead Animator at Bardel and Head of School at CG Spectrum.
+“We know some studios who want their modelers to be animators too, and their FX specialists to be able to do lighting,” says Jeff Pepper, former Lead Animator at Bardel and COO at CG Spectrum.
 “But you still have to be performing those different skills at an incredibly high standard.
 A true generalist is actually a specialist times two or three - not just someone who is so-so at everything.”

-It can even boil down to whether you want to work at a large, well-known studio working on blockbuster releases, or a smaller upstart where you’ll have more independence.
+It can even boil down to whether you want to work at a large, well-known studio working on blockbuster releases or a smaller upstart where you’ll have more independence.

 "At a small studio, there's more demand on general knowledge.
-You'll get handed stuff that you don't know how to do all the time and you need to be good at either learning how to do it on the fly, or being able to tap resources around the studio," says Mark Pullyblank, former VFX artist for Sony and Weta (Avatar, The Hobbit).
+You'll get handed stuff that you don't know how to do all the time and you need to be good at either learning how to do it on the fly or being able to tap resources around the studio," says Mark Pullyblank, former VFX artist for Sony and Weta (Avatar, The Hobbit).

 But ultimately, while studios may differ in the type and breadth of skills they want a hire to have, the consensus is that it’s always good to be very strong in at least one area - as it’s those skills as demonstrated in your reel that will ultimately set you apart from other candidates.

 “Something I believe benefited me was an early commitment to specializing in gameplay animation,” says Kyle Dahl, an animator at Riot Games and former CG Spectrum student.
-“It's totally possible to keep your options open between Feature, TV, VFX and Games, but I feel that if you build your skills with the goal of mastering one of them, you'll be that much better at the job and that much more valuable.
+“It's totally possible to keep your options open between feature, TV, VFX, and games, but I feel that if you build your skills with the goal of mastering one of them, you'll be that much better at the job and that much more valuable.

 Second, make sure you’ve got the right mentor.

-“It’s not just who wrote the curriculum, it’s who is teaching it.”
+It’s not just who wrote the curriculum, it’s who is teaching it.

 In an industry so focused on technical skills, the simple truth is you’re only as good as your mentor.
-So don’t be fooled by schools who advertise the big names designing their courses, rather than the people actually teaching it.
+So don’t be fooled by schools who advertise the big names designing their courses rather than the people actually teaching it.